Think about the first impression that a prospective parent has with your school.

 Being registered with local Google also allows you to accept reviews on Google.
 Having a lot of positive reviews on Google also will improve your likelihood of showing up in a search, because Google will prioritize sites that have a lot of reviews

 Whomever designed your website, should have registered it with Local Google.
-But if it wasn’t done, here is a link to walk your through the steps.
+But if it wasn’t done, here is a tutorial that I did that will walk your through the steps.
 Don’t worry, it is very easy to do!

 Wouldn’t it be great if every time a prospective parent was thinking about your school that they heard a chorus of happy, satisfied parents singing your praises?
 Well that is what online reviews can do for you.